jamietanna/sarahseewhy.github.io/_posts/2019-01-10-days-like-these.md

 date: 2019-01-10
 ---

-This post’s title is from my favourite [song](https://en.wikipedia.org/wiki/Days_Like_This_(song)) by Van Morrison.
+This post’s title is from my favourite Van Morrison [song](https://en.wikipedia.org/wiki/Days_Like_This_(song)).
 It's a reminder that among all the great days, and there are many, there will in fact be days when situations leave me wondering.

 When I entered software development I’d not only heard about the industry’s stereotypes, its reputation as a profession that can be unfriendly to women (at best and not limited to), I’d studied them in depth.